makersacademy/airport_challenge/README.md

 1. Fill out your learning plan self review for the week: https://github.com/makersacademy/learning_plan_november2015 (edit week 1 - you can edit directly on Github)
 2. Fork this repo, and clone to your local machine
-3. run the command `gem install bundle`
+3. Run the command `gem install bundle`
 4. When the installation completes, run `bundle`
 3. Complete the following task:

 Task
 -----

-We have a request from a client to write the software to control the flow of planes at an airport.
+We have a request from a client to write the software to support an air traffic controller managing the flow of planes at an airport.
 The planes can land and take off provided that the weather is sunny.
 Occasionally it may be stormy, in which case no planes can land or take off.
 Here are the user stories that we worked out in collaboration with the client:

 ```
+As an air traffic controller
+So I can provide waiting passengers with information
+I want to ask a plane if it has landed

 As an air traffic controller
 So I can get passengers to a destination
 I want to instruct a plane to land at an airport and confirm that it has landed